 Confident: My thriller pits my main character against his biggest enemy in a high-voltage climax, with a surprising twist ending.

 The Difference: Don’t be lavish in your self-praise and, for goodness’ sake, cut down on the adjectives.
 Everyone knows you love your story…that’s why you wrote it.
-Nobody wants to hear you praise your own work.
+Nobody wants to hear you praise your own work in your query letter author bio.
 It means nothing coming from your mouth, so I’d avoid all the fluff.

 Bombastic: My uncle, who is a (unpublished) writer, thinks this is the best book ever written.
 My children love this story and ask that I read it to them every night.
 My professor, who has a PhD (in, ahem, civil engineering), said I was an exceptional writing talent.

 Confident: Award-winning sci-fi writer, Writer McWriterpants, says of my book, “A rare debut full of heart and fantasy thrills.
 A great new voice on the scene!”